What’s on your mind when you’re getting ready for bed each night?

 Last night I was debating with friends whether or not sauce and cheese are technically “toppings” on a pizza, or if they’re simply the standard components of a pizza which you put toppings on.
 This is a debate that this humorous, intellectual podcast would probably love to sink its teeth into.
 After all, only a couple of weeks ago this podcast was hosting a debate over whether or not a hot dog is considered a sandwich.

 All in all, this podcast is like a cross between a dictionary and a ridiculous-yet-intense debate that you have with friends for fun.
 You’ll get a chance to analyze (and perhaps over-analyze) the ins and outs of words and their usage, in English and beyond.

 Compared to the other language podcasts above, this podcast is like their edgy little brother.
 They explore all the oddities, patterns and inconsistencies of the English language, even going so far as to explore the languages it’s deeply connected to, like French, German and others.

 When did English speakers start using “sleep” as a metaphor for sex and death, and why?
-Are English language rules meant to be broken?
+Why do some Americans pronounce “washed” as “warshed?”
 Why did English ditch the word “thou” and start exclusively using “you”?

 This podcast seriously earns an A+ for creative, outside-the-box thinking and topics that make you go, “woah, I never thought of that” or “I’ve never heard of that before!”